CDA70/Estimation/writeup.md

 ## PREDICTION STEP: Implement all of the elements of the prediction step for the estimator.
 *The prediction step should include the state update element (PredictState() function), a correct calculation of the Rgb prime matrix, and a proper update of the state covariance.
 The acceleration should be accounted for as a command in the calculation of gPrime.
 The covariance update should follow the classic EKF update equation.*

-In this step we are supposed to run scenario 8 and scenarion 9.
-Scenario `08_PredictState` is using a perfect IMU and in scenario `09_PredictionCov` a realistic IMU is introduced.
+In this step we are supposed to run scenario 8 and scenario 9.
+In Scenario `08_PredictState` we are provided a perfect IMU and in scenario `09_PredictionCov` a realistic IMU is introduced.

 The prediction function `QuadEstimatorEKF::PredictState` implements the gyro integration by *_Dead Reckoning_*, it's the process of calculating the current position by using the previously determined position.